 How to get to lake Shikaribetsu – Fusui Bus

 We reached Obihiro at 10.40 am.
 At the station, we went directly to the tourist information center to obtain local bus schedules for Lake Shikaribetsu.
+The easiest and cheapest way to reach Lake Shikaribetsu is using the Fusui bus.
 The lady at the help desk informed us, one was leaving within 15 minutes at 11 o’clock.
-We literally ran to the bus stand since the bus intervals were far apart and it takes almost 3 hours to reach the lake.
+We literally ran to the bus stand since the bus intervals were far apart and it takes almost an hour and a half to reach the lake.

-After lunch we walked over to the lake.
-The place is very serene and peaceful.
-Far away, on the slopes of Mt.
-Higashi-Nupukaushi-Nupur, the spruce forests were draped in snow.
-In Ainu language, the name of the lake means “Lake of the Sky.”
-At At 810 meters, Shikaribetsu has the distinction of being the highest altitude lake in Hokkaido.
+After lunch, we walked over to the lake.
+The place was very serene and peaceful.
+Far away, on the surrounding mountains, the spruce forests were draped in snow.
+The elevated landscape in a way cuts of the surrounding area making us feel as we were now on top of the world cut off from everything.
+Incidentally in the Ainu language, the name of the lake also means “Lake of the Sky.”
+I would completely agree.

 Lake Shikaribetsu Igloo Village